Countries Where Bitcoin Is Legal and Illegal

 While the current posture of Bitcoin is positive, it cannot be 100% ruled out that this may change in the future.
 An uncertain global outlook can swiftly change the Government's perception and impose tough restrictions to ban Bitcoin in the US.

-Bitcoin is regulated in Canada, and policymakers are working together with Canadian exchanges and crypto service providers to create better legal frameworks for the user.
-Relaxed outlooks from regulators offer mainstream investors better exposure to cryptocurrency assets while also approving digital exchange-traded funds (ETF), which was an unprecedented event for any other nation-state.
+Bitcoin is regulated in Canada, and policymakers are working with Canadian exchanges and crypto service providers to create better legal frameworks for users.
+Regulators' relaxed outlooks offer mainstream investors better exposure to cryptocurrency assets while also approving digital exchange-traded funds (ETF), which was unprecedented for any other nation-state.

 There are no specific laws in the United Kingdom that define digital assets as legal and integrated into the financial sector.
 Nonetheless, the UK had defined Bitcoin as property without applying additional regulatory measures.

-Bitcoin is regulated and added into the law in Japan and has certain characteristics which define its use cases.
-For example, Japan has no capital gains tax regardless of the length of keeping the asset in a digital form.
+Bitcoin is regulated and included in the law in Japan and has certain characteristics that define its use cases.
+For example, Japan has no capital gains tax regardless of the length of time the asset is kept in digital form.
 Instead, taxes are involved only when a purchase is converted into fiat and generates profit.

-As Bitcoin is included in a specific asset class within the law, cryptocurrency exchanges that operate in the country need to follow regulatory input, including delisting unapproved assets from their holding, such as Monero.
+As Bitcoin is included in a specific asset class within the law, cryptocurrency exchanges that operate in the country need to follow regulatory input, including delisting unapproved assets such as Monero from their holdings.

 India's Supreme Court March 2020 resolution on the RBI case reinforced Bitcoin's status in the country after RBI could no longer enforce restrictions on RBI clients for conducting transactions with cryptocurrency entities.
 In 2021, India proposed to apply a Bitcoin ban in the country as it seeks to develop government back digital currencies.
 However, there is no clear definition of what the ban could entail.